Kokichi Yamaguchi: Architecture

-Yamaguchi worked on several buildings at Hongo Campus during his time at the University of Tokyo Buildings and Repairs section, but most were destroyed only a few months after his retirement in the 1923 Great Kanto earthquake.
-Yamaguchi’s successor as head of the Building and Repairs section, Yoshikazu Uchida, oversaw the rebuilding of the campus and designed most of the present buildings.
-Uchida’s work dominates the present campus and Yamaguchi is therefore not well remembered.
-This is perhaps evident from the fact that the auditorium Yamaguchi designed is presented with “designer unknown” in the book commemorating the 100-year history of Hongo campus, published in 1988.
+Yamaguchi worked on several buildings at Hongo Campus during his time at the University of Tokyo Buildings and Repairs section, but most were destroyed only a few months after his retirement in the 1923 Great Kantō earthquake.
+Yamaguchi's successor as head of the Building and Repairs section, Yoshikazu Uchida, oversaw the rebuilding of the campus and designed most of the present buildings.
+Uchida's work dominates the present campus and Yamaguchi is therefore not well remembered.
+This is perhaps evident from the fact that the auditorium Yamaguchi designed is presented with "designer unknown" in the book commemorating the 100-year history of Hongo campus, published in 1988.

 The only remaining building of Yamaguchi on Hongo Campus is the East Chemistry Building, which is a two-story red brick building located east of Yasuda Auditorium.
 This building was the first construction on campus to use reinforced concrete.
 Yamaguchi also constructed a similar north section for the chemistry department, which was completed in 1923, a few months before the earthquake.
 This building did also survive the earthquake but was demolished in 1984.